SAP-samples/cloud-alm-api-examples/mtls-setup/README.md

    * do nothing if you used **Copy JSON** – the script picks it up from the clipboard, or
    * paste the path of the downloaded file.
 To get the path: right-click the file in the Explorer → **Copy as path** → right-click into the PowerShell window to paste.
-5. Choose a password for `certificate.p12` when asked (you type it twice, nothing is shown).
+5. Choose a password for `certificate.pfx` when asked (you type it twice, nothing is shown).

 You can also give the file directly: